 In addition, successful personalization enables you to show customers things they never considered, like how a certain piece of clothing might go with a recent purchase, or how an accessory might enhance their enjoyment of something like a computer, or type of software.
 Displaying this sort of knowledge will go a long way in making you the go-retailer in your niche.

 In short, it all depends on what you sell, how your products work together, and how they might appeal to different audiences around the globe.
 Segmentation rules in catalog personalization enable you to create a flawless customer experience for effortless shopping and more conversions.

 A Product Information Management software or PIM manages product data.
 Moreover, the software eases the challenges of increasingly complex data related to your product range.
 PIMs provide the easiest way to improve product management with the following capabilities:

-The right PIM platform enables you to manage all product-related data from the basics like SKUs to more effective categorization for cross-referencing and from technical information to marketing data.
+The right PIM platform enables you to manage all product-related data.
+This includes ‘basic’ product data (such as SKUs) to more effective categorization (technical information and marketing data).